ant-design/ant-design-pro-site/blog/change-theme.en-US.md

 ## Merge less

-This function is mainly implemented by a plugin, `antd-pro-merge-less`, which scans all the lesss in src and merges them into a `./ temp / ant-deigin-pro.ess`.
+This function is mainly implemented by a plugin, `antd-pro-merge-less`, which scans all the less in src and merges them into a `./ temp / ant-design-pro.ess`.
 Plugins are also the most problematic plugins, causing some of the fewer references to fail.

 ## Convert css-module